-After much prayer and reflection, Justin decided to start Fraternus.
+After much prayer and reflection, Justin decided to start drafting the vision of Fraternus.
 He knew he needed help so he went back to where it all started at his alma mater, Florida State University in Tallahassee, FL.
-There he presented the idea to a group of men and that is where he reconnected with Tommy Van Horn.
+Justin and his college friend, Tom MacAlester, began to develop the very first Fraternus business plan and draft the initial program lesson plans.
+As the project grew they knew they would need more help so they presented the idea to a larger group of men at FSU.
+This is where Justin reconnected with Tommy Van Horn.

 Tommy was immediately and intensely inspired to the idea.
 In high school Tommy had fallen away from Catholicism because his mentors and closest friends were devout protestant Christians and he recalls not coming in contact with many Catholic men who he could relate to and were faithfully living their faith.
 But thanks to the bold witness of the Brothers of Hope and other young men at FSU, Tommy was quite literally brought back home to the Catholic Church.
 His experience living in a Catholic household of men and being discipled by the Brotherhood of Hope cemented in his heart the need to communicate the truth of Catholic manhood.
 He, a very talented and hard-working athlete and an outdoors adventurer, naturally wanted to go “all in” for the mission.
 So, Tommy put his graduate degree and Meteorology career on hold, packed up and traveled the country raising awareness and funds to start Fraternus.
 Returning back to Florida several months later Tommy also oversaw the early development of the program structure, the summer Ranch program, and the vision for how Fraternus would reach more boys.
 Fraternus would not have been able to get off the ground without Tommy’s adventurous and “can-do” attitude.
 He worked in the main office, on the ground level of chapters, and went wherever there was a need.